PRBonn/spatio-temporal-mapping/README.md

 **NOTE**: this software has been tested only on Ubuntu 22.04 machines, we do not ensure support for other platforms right now.

-**NOTE2**: if you decide to not use your system installed version of Ceres, then be ready to huge memory consumption during building.
-For this reason, if you don't have a big RAM, just install libceres-dev with your package manager.
+**NOTE 2**: if you decide to not use your system installed version of Ceres, then be ready to huge memory consumption during building.
+For this reason, if you don't have a big RAM, just install libceres-dev with the command above.

 ## Installation
 All you have to do is to clone this repo: